Engine Wiring Harness: Everything You Need to Know

 Take detailed and extensive photos of the current engine wiring harness, connections, and routing.
 Use masking tape to label each relationship for future reference.
 Get a shop manual, then study the engine wiring diagram.
 Take note of the wires’ color codes.
 Over time, the wire colors will fade, and the stripes grow increasingly illegible.

 The majority of the engine connections are snap-in plugs.
 Still, use a tiny screwdriver and socket to eliminate assorted retainers and clips that hold the harness in position and unbolt the starter wiring and alternator.
-The knock sensors, crank sensors, and other hidden sensors may be difficult to reach and easily overlooked.
+Knock, crank, and other hidden sensors may be difficult to reach and easily overlooked.
 So be thorough and work methodically.

 Lower the vehicle onto the stands.
 Remove the wire connections underneath the engine.
-Separate harnesses such as the engine fan harness and lights harness will be intertwined with the engine harness.
-Separate and isolate these as it may not be necessary to remove them.
+Separate harnesses, such as the engine fan and lights harness, will be intertwined with the engine harness.
+Separate and isolate these, as removing them may not be necessary.

-Use masking tape to label new harness connections based on the labels, photographs, and documentation of the removed harness.
-This will save you time and planning.
-Sort any tangled wires, understand their installation and routing before you can proceed.
+Use masking tape to label new connections based on the labels, photographs, and documentation.
+Sort any tangled wires, and make sure you understand their installation and routing before you can proceed.
 Once you are done, you can then install the new cables.

-Install new wiring, connect plugs, then tuck back the wires into their respective conduit or secure them to the engine or chassis.
-Note that wiring harnesses can be deceptive in terms of split points and wire lengths.
+Install new wiring, connect plugs, tuck the wires back into their respective conduit or secure them to the engine or chassis.
+Note that wiring harnesses can be deceptive regarding split points and wire lengths.

 Get Your Free Sample!